jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.8.13 Opening
+#### 8.8.14 Opening

-An opening is a mathematical morphology operating involving a dilation (max filter) of an erosion (min filter) set.
+An opening is a mathematical morphology operation involving a dilation (max filter) of an erosion (min filter) set.

 *Parameters*: